3 Tips You Can Use Right Now – Take The IT Competitor Test

-Of all the deals I lost during the last 12 months, I told my sales manager that the reason we lost was because of competition more than 50% of the time.
+Of all the deals you lost during the last 12 months, you told your sales manager that the reason you lost was because of competition more than 50% of the time.

-When I have found out there was competition in my deals, I have said something negative to my prospects about the other vendors (even in a nice way) at least 25% of the time.
+When you found out there was competition in your deals, you said something negative to your prospects about the other vendors (even in a nice way) at least 25% of the time.
 (Be honest – your boss won’t ask you for this test score.)

-When a prospect from my sales forecast starts talking about other vendors in the deal having better functionally, service delivery or a lower price, one of the first things I do is discuss with my management team about cutting the price.
+When a prospect from your sales forecast starts talking about other vendors in the deal having better functionally, service delivery or a lower price, one of the first things you do is discuss with your management team about cutting the price.

-Of all the deals that I have closed during the last eighteen months, more than 50% were based on price concessions.
+Of all the deals that you have closed during the last eighteen months, more than 50% were based on price concessions.

-I have studied the top ten competitors in my market and business vertical and know how to position my firm in an offensive mode against each one.
+You have studied the top ten competitors in your market and business vertical and know how to position your firm in an offensive mode against each one.

 1-No; 2-No; 3-No; 4-No; 5-Yes